Children and toys go hand-in-hand, and there’s much to be gained when babies, toddlers and preschoolers play the day away.

 Toys are a fun way to develop youngsters’ motor skills, enliven their imagination, encourage social skills, practice problem-solving and foster independence, but it is possible to have too much of a good thing.

 Overflowing toy boxes and crammed shelves are overwhelming for children and parents, and there’s a school of thought that fewer, more carefully curated toys can enhance children’s play.

 To understand why less is more, and help parents choose quality over quantity, we spoke with Raise Early Years director, Mandy Richardson.

-Ms Richardson is a mum of two, with a Masters in Childhood Studies and 15 years’ experience working in early childhood education.
+Ms Richardson is a mum of two, with a Masters in Childhood Studies and over 15 years’ experience working in early childhood education.
 She helps parents pare back their children’s toy collections and set up engaging play experiences, and offers advice here that we can all apply at home.